retheviper/retheviper/README.md

 Welcome!
 Please visit my [portfolio site](https://retheviper.netlify.app) or [blog](https://retheviper.github.io) if you can read japanese.
 (But actually, I'm Korean)

-NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats)

 ---

 <a href="https://github.com/ryo-ma/github-profile-trophy">